The Sky’s the Limit: Our take on the Changing World of Aviation Consulting

 - Midday: Strategy meeting to discuss a new fleet expansion plan.

-- Afternoon: Preparing an audit checklist for compliance with FAA regulations.
+- Afternoon: Preparing an audit inventory for compliance with FAA regulations.

-- Evening: Responding to an urgent request to analyze a spike in flight delays.
+- Evening: Responding to an urgent request to analyze a spike moving delays.

 And yes, their day might occasionally involve bribing a difficult client with coffee and bagels to gain buy-in on a new strategy.